AI Finance & Metrics for SaaS | The SaaS Academy

 Will I get templates?

 Yes.
-The course references templates and worksheets to help classify AI costs, calculate metrics, test pricing, and build your AI dashboard roadmap.
+The course references templates and worksheets to help classify AI costs, calculate metrics, test pricing, analyze usage distribution, and build your AI dashboard roadmap.

 How long will it take to complete?